gjtorikian/roaster/README.md

 ## Options

-* All options are passed to `marked` for rendering
+All options are passed to `marked` for rendering.

-* If you pass `options.isFile`, the first parameter is assumed to be a file path
+If you pass `options.isFile`, the first parameter is assumed to be a file path.
+This is the default action.

 ## Libraries used